wissamdeveloper/display_xlsx/README.md

 ## How to Use

 1. Open 'index.html' in your web browser.
-2. Click the "تحميل الملف" button to upload an XLSX file.
+2. Click the "Upload File" button to upload an XLSX file.
-3. Once the file is uploaded successfully, click "جدول الملف" to generate the HTML table.
+3. Once the file is uploaded successfully, click "generate a table" to generate the HTML table.
 4. View and interact with the data in the generated table.

 ## Contributing